 MMAI plans will not cost more than your regular Medicare and Medicaid coverage and most plans will cover all services at no cost to you.

 We welcome suggestions and ideas for our programming.
-If you have an idea, please submit here or call (847)884-0030.
+If you have an idea, please call 847-285-4541.

 The Township hosts several support groups on a monthly basis.
 For more details and up-to-date information on the groups, please click here.